neuromorphicsystems/undr/README.md

 - `'compressed'` downloads all the dataset files locally but does not decompress them (most datasets are stored as [lzip](https://www.nongnu.org/lzip/) archives).
 The `undr` Python library transparently decompresses files in memory when you read them, making this option a good trade-off between disk usage and processing speed.
 - `'decompressed'` downloads all the dataset files locally and decompresses them.
 Decompressed files use a relatively inefficient plain binary file format so this option requires vast amounts of disk space (3 to 5 times as much as the lzip archives).
 On the other hand, the plain binary format facilitates processing with other languages such as Matlab or C++.

 `undr` also supports hybrid configurations where only part of a dataset is downloaded or decompressed.
+You may also use local directories without a server.
 See [NOT DOCUMENTED YET] for details.

 ### Download the datasets